discoform/point-zero/_posts/2021-07-19-jordan-belson-mandala-1953.md

       Chakra and Meditation by Jordan Belson.

-      Title list, film notes and details are at [centerforvisualmusic.org/visualmusicdvd](centerforvisualmusic.org/visualmusicdvd)
+      Title list, film notes and details are at [Center for Visual Music](http://centerforvisualmusic.org/visualmusicdvd/)
 # Optional recommended posts are determined by the post author and added here.
 This is good for SEO and internal linking.
 recommended_posts:
   title: